SouravGanesh/RealTime-CPU-Memory-Usage-Analysis/README.md

 ## Usage
 1. Ensure that Python and the required libraries are installed.
-2. Create the `[performance]` table in your Microsoft SQL Server database.
+2. Create the `performance` table in your Microsoft SQL Server database.
-3. Update the connection string in the Python script (`performance_monitor.py`) to connect to your SQL Server instance.
+3. Update the connection string in the Python script (`performance_monitor.ipynb`) to connect to your SQL Server instance.
 4. Run the Python script to start collecting and inserting performance data into the SQL Server table.
 5. Open the Power BI Desktop and connect it to your SQL Server database.
 6. Design and create visualizations in Power BI to represent the real-time performance metrics.